chiskas2/333-RGB-LED-MiniCube/README.md

   Directly driven by and connected to an Arduino Nano (or compatible).

   Each color plane MUST HAVE AN ASSOIATED SERIES RESISTOR !!

+    NOTE!
+Keep the total current for one row (with 3 RGB LEDs as white) within Arduino specs!

-  The value was chosen by experimentation, and is what my RGB LEDs seemed to be the most white with (with max intensity on R,G and B channels).
+  The value used was chosen by experimentation, and is what my RGB LEDs seemed to be the most white with (with max but still limited intensity on R,G and B channels).
+That should total about 8.5 mA for each fully lit RGB LED.

-     ---> NOTE!
-Keep the total current for one row (3 RGB LEDs as white) within Arduino specs for one pin (the row pin)! <---
+  A rather consevative load.
+Times 3 is 25.5 mA for one row, and below Arduino's max of 40 mA.
+Your RGB LED's may vary.

   The cube is really a 2D matrix of 3 columns by 9 rows.
   The 9 rows again are just positioned into a 3 by 3 pattern to make a cube.